-The way one expresses answers in the exam plays a significant role.
+NCERT Solutions for Class 10 Economics Chapter 4 Globalisation and the Indian Economy from BYJU’S improves the way one expresses answers in the exam which plays a significant role.
 Students who are good in expressing their answers can easily score high marks.
 NCERT Solutions for Class 10 Economics Chapter 4 – Globalisation will help students in framing answers in their own way.
 Moreover, if students want, they can also write the same answer in their exam, as provided in the solutions PDF.
 Referring to these answers will help students prepare for their exams in an effective way.
 Students can also go through NCERT Solutions Class 10 Social Science to obtain the exercise answers of all the chapters of History, Geography, Political Science and Economics.

 NCERT Solutions for Class 10 Economics Chapter 4 – Globalisation And The Indian Economy

 The solutions for Chapter 4 – Globalisation and The Indian Economy are given below.
 Students should also check NCERT Solutions for Class 10 for other subjects.

 1. What do you understand by globalisation?
 Explain in your own words.

 Answer: Globalisation is defined as the integration between countries through foreign trade and foreign investments by multinational corporations (MNCs).
 Increase in foreign trade, migration of people from one country to another, the flow of capital finance from one country to another and private and public investments from foreign countries all together contribute to globalisation.

 2. What was the reasons for putting barriers to foreign trade and foreign investment by the Indian government?
 Why did it wish to remove these barriers?

 Answer: The main reason for putting barriers to foreign trade and foreign investment by the Indian government was to protect the interest earned by producers and small industrialists of our country from foreign competition.